Kartones/pbrr/README.md

 ## TODOs

-- extract categories from opml, tag each site with them (maybe good for next point of settings file), css accordion to expand-contract each category
 - Check which site field to use for `Site.last_updated`, some sites lie, others don't have it.
 - run mypy on pre-commit if possible